-Notice that in Theorem~\ref{thm:obj1}, $A$ is assumed to have at least $p$ negative eigenpairs, which is not necessary for the theorem to hold.
-When $A$ has a less number of negative eigenpairs, both stationary points and global minima can be modified to include zero columns.
-In order to simplify the presentation in this paper, we stick to this assumption for \eqref{eq:obj1} throughout the paper.
-For practical problems from physics, this assumption usually holds and no diagonal shift of the matrix is needed.
+Notice that in Theorem~\ref{thm:obj1}, $A$ is implicitly assumed to have at least $p$ negative eigenvalues.
+On the other hand, when $p > q$, stationary points are exactly of the same form, whereas local minima need to be updated as $X = U_q \sqrt{-\Lambda_q} Q$ with $Q \in \bbR^{q\times p}$ having orthogonal columns.
+For almost all chemistry problems, the assumption $p \leq q$ holds in practice.
+Hence we stick to this assumption for \eqref{eq:obj1} throughout the paper to simplify our presentation.